 Before I was married, we used to celebrate Valentine's Week.
-I would get her a red gift every day and the present would get larger (more expensive) until we got to Valentine's Day.
-Now it's a present on Valentine's Day...probably.
+I would get her a red gift every day and the present would get larger and more expensive until we got to Valentine's Day.
+Now it's one present on Valentine's Day...maybe.

 Here's some free advice from me and I know you still aren't getting your money's worth.

-If you don't want your loved one to be as cold as the temperature (it's supposed to be a in the 40's) then plan ahead.
+If you don't want your loved one to be as cold as the temperature (it's supposed to be in the mid 30's) then plan ahead.